forax/civilizer/README.md

 This should ensure proper performance, at the expense of the constant pool being quite bloated.

-Parametric class instantiation works, parametric method instantiation work, array specialization works, use site method specialization works, raw types are supported (using the argument of `classData`/`methodData`).
+Parametric class instantiation works, parametric method instantiation work, array specialization works, use site method specialization works, raw types are supported (using the bsm referenced by the annotation `Parametric`).
-Type restriction (with `@TypeRestriction`) on fields are implemented (specialization of fields is not implemented).
+Type restriction (with `@TypeRestriction`) on fields and methods are implemented (specialization of fields is not implemented).

 Inheritance of generic classes and interface default methods are not supported.